 There are many types and sizes of filters available to address the various types of potential water quality issues experienced in Easton town water or private wells.
-There are cartridge style water filters and whole house water filters which will be reviewed in the balance of this write-up.
+There are cartridge style water filters and point of entry, larger capacity whole house water filters which will be reviewed in the balance of this write-up.
 Matching the right technology and sizing the system to meet water usage demands of your home are important for selecting the best approach..
 Additionally, a professionally plumbed system is paramount as well as maintenance of the system throughout the years to optimize the useful life and proper functioning of your new water filtration equipment.

 CARTRIDGE STYLE WATER FILTER

 There are various types and sizes of water filter cartridges with differentiating features relating to what you are trying to mechanically remove from the water.
 These filters do not work on removing dissolved impurities from the water as other technologies must be used for this purpose.

 SEDIMENT WATER FILTER CARTRIDGE , as their name implies, are for removing sediment (particulate matter) from the water supply.
 The key characteristics relate to the micron rating of the filter designed to remove particles at or greater than a specified size and also capacity in terms of how long the sediment filter will work before it is no longer able to remove sediment.
 Specifying a micron rating that is too small for installation at the water’s point of entry into your home, for example, may cause an unacceptable drop in water pressure.
 Specifying a micron rating that is not small enough may produce less than optimal results in keeping sediment out of your water supply.
 Sometimes trial and error becomes the route to determining what works best in your situation.
 Experienced water treatment professionals have the benefit of many years of trial and error and will usually know what will work best in different situations.